vitejs/vite/CONTRIBUTING.md

 In many test cases, we need to mock dependencies using `link:` and `file:` protocols. `pnpm` treats `link:` as symlinks and `file:` as hardlinks.
 To test dependencies as if they were copied into `node_modules`, use the `file:` protocol.
 Otherwise, use the `link:` protocol.

+For a mock dependency, make sure you add a `@vitejs/test-` prefix to the package name.
+This will avoid possible issues like false-positive alerts.

 ## Debug Logging

 You can set the `DEBUG` environment variable to turn on debugging logs (e.g. `DEBUG="vite:resolve"`).
 To see all debug logs, you can set `DEBUG="vite:*"`, but be warned that it will be quite noisy.
 You can run `grep -r "createDebugger('vite:" packages/vite/src/` to see a list of available debug scopes.